 The testator’s wishes for who should be appointed as guardian of their minor child/children can be addressed in a document that accompanies the will.
 A guardian will be able to legally make decisions regarding the child’s upbringing the same way their parent would have.
 Guardianship issues are often complicated and emotional, and our firm will look for the best solution.

 How can optimizing your estate plan help you reach your goals?

 Well-crafted estate plans evolve with you and are constructed to fulfill your objectives just as you intended.
 This may involve additional documents, such as establishing trusts, establishing powers of attorney and healthcare directives or engaging in strategic gift giving.
 Determining the right approach starts with outlining your goals, and then implementing the methods most likely to achieve them.
 Our attorney will take the time to fully understand your objectives and offer proven strategies to support your intentions.

 Contact a responsive Texas law firm to schedule a consultation regarding your will

-At Stagg and Associates, our firm counsels clients on wills and other estate planning matters throughout Southeast Texas, including Harris, Montgomery and Galveston Counties.
+At Stagg and Associates, PLLC, our firm counsels clients on wills and other estate planning matters throughout Southeast Texas, including Harris, Montgomery and Galveston Counties.
 Please call 713-405-7402 or contact our firm online to schedule a consultation at our Houston office.